DisnakeDev/disnake/docs/api.rst

         The number of seconds members have to wait before sending another message or creating another thread in the channel.

-        See also :attr:`TextChannel.slowmode_delay` or :attr:`ForumChannel.slowmode_delay`.
+        See also :attr:`TextChannel.slowmode_delay`, :attr:`VoiceChannel.slowmode_delay`,
+        :attr:`ForumChannel.slowmode_delay` or :attr:`Thread.slowmode_delay`.

         :type: :class:`int`

     .. attribute:: rtc_region

-        The region for the voice channel’s voice communication.
+        The region for the voice or stage channel's voice communication.
         A value of ``None`` indicates automatic voice region detection.

-        See also :attr:`VoiceChannel.rtc_region`.
+        See also :attr:`VoiceChannel.rtc_region` or :attr:`StageChannel.rtc_region`.

         :type: :class:`str`

     .. attribute:: video_quality_mode

-        The camera video quality for the voice channel's participants.
+        The camera video quality for the voice or stage channel's participants.

-        See also :attr:`VoiceChannel.video_quality_mode`.
+        See also :attr:`VoiceChannel.video_quality_mode` or :attr:`StageChannel.video_quality_mode`.

         :type: :class:`VideoQualityMode`

+    .. attribute:: user_limit

+        The voice channel's user limit.

+        See also :attr:`VoiceChannel.user_limit`.

+        :type: :class:`int`

+    .. attribute:: nsfw

+        Whether the channel is marked as "not safe for work".

+        See also :attr:`TextChannel.nsfw`, :attr:`VoiceChannel.nsfw` or :attr:`ForumChannel.nsfw`.

+        :type: :class:`bool`

     .. attribute:: format_type